Jibrilhajji/E-bomber/README.txt

-This is a simple script to bomb email address meaning this script will span emails
+This is a simple script to bomb email address meaning this script will spam emails

 instructions